bigchaindb/bigchaindb/docs/server/source/server-reference/bigchaindb-cli.md

 Note:
 - When `POWER`is set to `0` then the validator will be removed from the validator set.
-- Upsert requests are handled once per block i.e. the validators set is updated once a new block is commited.
+- Upsert requests are handled once per block i.e. the validators set is updated once a new block is committed.
 So, the node operator is not allowed to submit a new upsert request until the current request has been processed.
-Furthermore, if Tendermint is started with `--consensus.create_empty_blocks=false`, and there are no new incoming transactions then the validators set update is delayed until any new transactions are received and a new block can be commited.
+Furthermore, if Tendermint is started with `--consensus.create_empty_blocks=false`, and there are no new incoming transactions then the validators set update is delayed until any new transactions are received and a new block can be committed.